What's Happening

 At right: Diversité by Marie-Renée Otis from Through the Needle's Eye

-Join us for Region Day from 10am to 4pm at the Plymouth Church in Framingham, MA!
+Almost fifty members gathered for NER's 2024 Region Day from 10am to 4pm at the Plymouth Church in Framingham, MA on April 27, 2024.

-What is a Region Day?
-It a wonderful opportunity for all members of the New England Region to convene together in a celebration of our hobby.
-There will be three projects, a talk by Pat Olski of Piecework Magazine, open stitching, a luncheon and lots of socializing and fellowship within our community.
-Make new friends who share your passion for needle arts.
-The day is largely paid for by our region so it's very affordable ($25 NER members/$35 others plus kit fees) for participants.
+It was a wonderful opportunity for all members of the New England Region to convene together in a celebration of our hobby.
+There were three projects, a talk by Pat Olski of Piecework Magazine, open stitching, a luncheon and lots of socializing and fellowship within our community.
+The day was largely paid for by our region so it was very affordable ($25 NER members/$35 others plus kit fees) for participants.

 Members of Merrimack Valley Chapter recently contributed panels of stitched pieces which will be included in the Calico Dress at the Fuller Craft Museum in Brockton, MA.
 The Calico Dress is being created at the museum in conjunction with its exhibition of The Red Dress.
 The MVC submissions are already on display.
 The originator of The Red Dress will be at the museum on exhibition closing day (May 19) along with Calico Dresses from US museums.